 Around its external perimeter, the modular storage elements became graphic walls advertising the library and within the library space, create shelving, act as computer counters and provide bench seating.

 To create the effect of an illuminated floating sky, we stained the waffle ceiling white and designed the lighting to strategically fit within it.

 The library’s materials and technologies, the ergonomic furniture, and the ceiling with LED lighting respond to the latest environmental and health requirements developed with the client.

-This project is part of a transformative series of APT Architecture school libraries that are expanding their educational purposes by unifying New York City student communities in new ways.
+This project is part of Atelier Pagnamenta Torriani’s architectural acupuncture interventions in NYC: a transformative series of public school libraries that are expanding their educational purpose by rebuilding communities through culture.